Corters22/Exoplanet_Predictions/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

 To help process this data, I created multiple machine learning models capable of classifying candidate exoplanets from the raw dataset.
+The goal is to be able to classify the exoplanet found with either 'Confirmed', 'False Positive' or 'Candidate.'

 ## Data